 Wilshire Blvd and Lucas Ave, Downtown

 Before it was named Wilshire Boulevard, it was once called Orange Street, and on the corner of Orange and Lucas was a Queen Anne-style mansion belonging to George Shatto, a real estate developer who first developed Catalina Island and the city of Avalon.
 If you read the Epic CicLAvia Tour 4.0 post, his name is brought up as one of the famous Angelenos buried (in a rather ornate pyramid) at Angelus Rosedale Cemetery.

 But check this out!
 Take a look at the picture above, and pay close attention to the masonry wall going uphill that fronts Lucas Avenue.
 Now, on CicLAvia Sunday, look at the exact same spot, on the northwest corner of the intersection.
 The house is gone, but the original wall still remains!

-Good Samaritan Hospital, which was founded in 1885 and moved to the current site in 1911, is also the birthplace of many native Angelenos, including incoming mayor Eric Garcetti.
+Good Samaritan Hospital, which was founded in 1885 and moved to the current site in 1911, is also the birthplace of many native Angelenos, including mayor Eric Garcetti.

 Wilshire and Alvarado, Westlake